States We Lend In

 The rate remains unchanged throughout the initial time period, but will then adjust at various intervals after that.

-Colorado home buyers who are planning to move out of their home before the introductory period is up or are financially comfortable with the risk of rates increasing at various intervals may find these hybrid ARMs a great way to save money in interest paid over the long run.
+Idaho home buyers who are planning to move out of their home before the introductory period is up or are financially comfortable with the risk of rates increasing at various intervals may find these hybrid ARMs a great way to save money in interest paid over the long run.
 That works only if the interest rate offered during the initial introductory period is lower than the posted fixed-rate at the time of mortgage approval.
-That said, it is important to understand how these mortgages work in great detail before choosing it.
+That said, it is important to understand how these mortgages work in great detail before choosing one.

 Other versions of ARMs are also available, such as 3/1 and even 7/1 hybrid ARMs.
 In these cases, the initial period is 3 and 7 years, respectively, after which the rate adjusts every year.